 Fertilizer from bioplastic a circular process

 To solve the plastic conundrum, we need to develop “circular” systems, in which the source materials used to produce the plastics come full circle after disposal and recycling.
 At Tokyo Institute of Technology, a team of scientists led by Assistant Professor Daisuke Aoki and Professor Hideyuki Otsuka is pioneering a novel concept.
-In their new environmentally friendly process, plastics produced using biomass (bioplastics) are chemically recycled back into fertilizers.
+In their new environmentally friendly process, plastics produced using biomass (bioplastics) are chemically recycled back into fertilizer from bioplastic.
 This study will be published in Green Chemistry, a journal of the Royal Society of Chemistry focusing on innovative research on sustainable and eco-friendly technologies.

-The team focused on poly (isosorbide carbonate), or “PIC,” a type of bio-based polycarbonate that has garnered much attention as an alternative to petroleum-based polycarbonates.
+The team focused on poly (isosorbide carbonate), or “PIC,” a type of bio-based polycarbonate that has garnered much attention as fertilizer from bioplastic as an alternative to petroleum-based polycarbonates.
 PIC is produced using a non-toxic material derived from glucose called isosorbide (ISB) as a monomer.
 The interesting part is that the carbonate links that join the ISB units can be severed using ammonia (NH3) in a process known as ‘ammonolysis’.
 The process produces urea, a nitrogen-rich molecule that is widely used as a fertilizer.
 While this chemical reaction was no secret to science, few studies on polymer degradation have focused on the potential uses of all the degradation products instead of only the monomers.

 First, the scientists investigated how well the complete ammonolysis of PIC could be conducted in water at mild conditions (30°C and atmospheric pressure).
 The rationale behind this decision was to avoid the use of organic solvents and excessive amounts of energy.
 The team carefully analyzed all the reaction products through various means, including nuclear magnetic resonance spectroscopy, the Fourier transform infrared spectroscopy, and gel permeation chromatography.